trufflesuite/trufflesuite.com/src/tutorials/getting-started-with-drizzle-and-react.md

 ### Install Drizzle

 This is the most delicious part, we install Drizzle.
-Change back into the `client` directory with the command `cd ..` and then run the following:
+Make sure you are in the `client` directory and then run the following:

 ```shell
 npm install drizzle